Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - use Doxygen / Docurium for code documentation
 - cf. [TeachDontTell], [BeautifulDocs], [AuthoringStyleGuide], [WriteTheDocs], [WhatToWrite]
 - simple dashboard for JSON APIs : [freeboard](https://github.com/Freeboard/freeboard)
-- http://www.mkdocs.org : project documentation with Markdown
+- http://www.mkdocs.org : simple static doc website generation from Markdown, "à la" ReadTheDocs

 ## Coaching new hires & bringing them up to speed
 - [Onboarding and the Cost of Team Debt] = "when employees aren't properly trained, integrated, or managed, they are operating at less than optimal efficiency and "team debt" is accrued"